Vyral/brett-jennings-recruiting/_posts/2022-10-19-agents-how-to-keep-buyers-at-the-table.md

 ---
 layout: post
-title: 'Agents: How To Keep Buyers at the Table'
+title: This Is The Market You And Your Buyers Have Been Waiting For
 date: 2022-10-19 05:00:00
 tags:
 excerpt: This new option from lenders is sure to keep buyers in the game.